Rail gaadi journey

 “These seats are quite wide, two people can easily sleep here.”

 Check his reaction now and hurl the final blow

 “Would you mind if I sit in one corner just tonight?”

-Make sure you constantly stare at that cup of tea just to remind him that…yeah.
-Don’t get nervous and blurt out “can I sleep with you tonight?”
+Make sure you constantly stare at that cup of tea just to remind him that you bought it.
+Don’t be nervous.
+You would achieve nothing other than blurting out “Can I sleep with you tonight?”
 Stay calm throughout the process, he might allow you to sit in one corner of his berth.
 You know what to do next; gradually expand your territory while he sleeps till you occupy 75% of the seat.
 However, if he says no then ask for that 5 rupees, which you paid for tea, citing change issue.

 Wait for the TT to come.
 He would completely ignore you, but you know the reality.
 He hasn’t come to check tickets, he has come specifically for you.
 Stand in a quiet corner just like a drug peddler awaiting his arrival.
 They come, they see and eventually succumb to their financial needs; it’s a win-win situation.
-Once you get a berth, change your attitude, you are not a beggar anymore.
+Once you get a berth, change your attitude.
+You are not a beggar anymore.
 Now the next step, this is the image rebuilding phase.
-Take out some business magazines, don’t worry no one will get to know that you are actually going through the ads.
-Few people will hold out their hands “may I?”
+Take out some business magazines and start reading them.
+Don’t worry, no one would get to know that you are actually going through the ads.
+Few people would hold out their hands “may I?”
 You will be delighted to see that even they take as much interest in ads as you do.
-As a contingency plan you might want to carry few …. ummm… not so widely accepted magazines as it’s always not possible to perceive the taste of your co-passengers.
+As a contingency plan, you might want to carry a few…umm…not so widely accepted magazines as it’s always not possible to perceive the taste of your co-passengers.
 Completely ignore the person who allowed you to sit earlier.
-May be you can tell him “would you mind taking your hanky off my seat?”
+Maybe you can tell him, “Would you mind taking your hanky off my seat?”